Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 preparation

-3. Preheat oven to 200°C fan.
+3. Preheat oven to 200°C using convection.

-6. For the beef and the oyster mushrooms, coat two pans each with a little olive oil and heat them.
-Place the oyster mushrooms in one pan and the beef in the other pan.
-Depending on the thickness, fry the beef at a high heat for about 2-3 minutes on each side.
-Fry the oyster mushrooms on all sides until golden brown.
+6. Lightly grease two frying pans with olive oil and heat them for the beef and oyster mushrooms.
+Place the oyster mushrooms in one pan and the beef in the other.
+Sear the beef over high heat for about 2-3 minutes per side, depending on its thickness.
+Fry the oyster mushrooms until golden brown on all sides.

 per serving